 DCN subcontracted Stocznia Remontowa in Gdansk to carry out construction and fitting for the centre and aft sections.

 In June 2011, Russia signed an agreement to procure two Mistral-class helicopter carriers from France.
-The deal is worth $1.52 bn.
-The ships will be built by DCNS and STX along with Russian United Shipbuilding Corporation, OSK.
+The deal was worth $1.52 bn.
+The ships were built by DCNS and STX along with Russian United Shipbuilding Corporation, OSK.

 Command and control

-The Mistral Class is fitted with the DCN Senit 8 derivative combat data system and will be fitted with the French Navy's SIC 21 command system for joint operations, which is being developed by Thales.
+The Mistral Class is fitted with the DCN Senit 8 derivative combat data system and are fitted with the French Navy's SIC 21 command system for joint operations, which is developed by Thales.